Skip to main content

 Common mistakes to avoid

-- Missing Medicare Part B enrollment.
-This is the single most common problem for older spouses.
+• Missing Medicare Part B enrollment.
+This is one of the most common problems for older spouses.

-- Missing the claim deadline.
-The CHAMPVA Guidebook says most claims must be filed within 1 year of the date of service, or 1 year from discharge for inpatient care.
+• Missing the claim deadline.
+Most claims must be filed within 1 year of the date of service, or within 1 year from discharge for inpatient care.
+If retroactive CHAMPVA eligibility was granted, a separate 180-day rule may apply for older covered dates.

 Best options by need